 - Evaluating the architecture: SEI architects working with customer staff determine when and what methods of architecture evaluation are appropriate, then assist in applying the results to improve the developing architecture.

 - Scoping the architecture: Before defining an architecture, the developers determine how many of the system-design decisions should be established by the architecture of the system.
 This scope delimits the activities of application developers, allowing them to concentrate on what they do best.

 - Documenting the architecture: To be an effective plan for a product, the architecture must be documented in sufficient detail and in an easily accessible form for developers and other stakeholders.
 The architecture is one of the major mechanisms that allow stakeholders to communicate about the properties of a system.
-The SEI and the customer's staff work together to determine what views of the architecture are useful for the stakeholders, the amount of detail required, and how the information can be efficiently presented.
+The SEI and the customer's staff work together to determine what views of the architecture are useful for the stakeholders, the amount of detail required, and how to present the information efficiently.

 SEI architects can work with customers in a variety of coaching modes.
 Coaching may involve both direct participation in the development of the product architecture as well as training of customer staff in architecture-centric development and in associated architecture process.
-Training may be accomplished by academic instruction and/or training by example.
+Training may be accomplished by academic instruction, training by example, or both.
 The overall goal is to help the customer's staff become proficient in all aspects of architecture-centric design for products or product lines.

 Architecture coaching helps developers learn how to establish an architecture that responds to critical system qualities in the product.